yitaozh/yitaozh.github.io/source/_posts/Time-management.md

 * Always leave enough time for one activity, otherwise if it slips the whole plan would be ruined
 * Always do the most important thing first
-* There's no need to make things packed, some room is good
 * The item with star(*) mark requires alarm
+* Go to study when learning/working

 ## Weekday